stephangriesel/zwwwing-shop/readme.md

 After completing the manual deletion checklist, perform these two final checks to be 100% sure the environment is clean.

 ### A. Verify with AWS Tag Editor
-This is the most effective way to find any orphaned resources.

-1. In the AWS Console, navigate to **Resource Groups & Tag Editor**.
+- Go to **Resource Groups & Tag Editor** -> **Tag Editor**.
-2. On the left menu, click on **Tag Editor**.
-3. For **Regions**, select the region you are working in (e.g., `eu-central-1`).
-4. Under the **Tags** section, search for resources using the tags from your project (e.g., Tag key: `project`, Tag value: `zwing-dev`).
-5. Click the **Search resources** button.
+- Search for your project's tags in the correct region.

-The search result **must be empty**.
-If any resources appear, they are leftovers that must also be deleted.
+- The search result **must be empty**.

 ### B. Clean Local Terraform State
-This ensures Terraform itself has no memory of the old, failed deployment.

-1. In your project folder on your computer (e.g., `medusa-infra`), delete the following:
+- In your project folder, delete the `terraform.tfstate`, `terraform.tfstate.backup`, and `.terraform` directory.
-   - The file named `terraform.tfstate`
-   - The file named `terraform.tfstate.backup` (if it exists)
-   - The entire hidden directory named `.terraform`

-Once both verification checks pass, you are ready to run `terraform plan` and `terraform apply`.
+Once these steps are complete, please try the `terraform plan` and `terraform apply` one more time.
+This hidden "Origin Access" resource is the most likely cause of the repeated issue.

 ---